ConvertKit/convertkit-wordpress/readme.txt

 = Sell Products =

-Embed buttons (or link text) to sell your ConvertKit Products in seconds - whether that's digital goods, paid newsletters, music, coaching and more.
+Embed buttons (or link text) to sell your ConvertKit Products in seconds - whether that's digital goods, paid email newsletters, music, coaching and more.

 Already have content on your site that you want to sell?
 Use the Member Content functionality on Pages to require email subscribers purchase a ConvertKit Product to access your content - whether that's a course or digital download - all without leaving your web site.